Estevan Point Lighthouse

-Currently the Canadian Coast Guard still maintains Estevan Point, with the light still active as of 2022.
-The light emits a signal of a double flash every 15 seconds with the focal plane located at 37.5 m above sea level.
+The Canadian Coast Guard still maintains Estevan Point, with the light still active as of 2022.
+The light emits a double flash every 15 seconds with the focal plane located at 37.5 m above sea level.

 History

-The Spanish explorer Juan José Pérez Hernández, originating from Mallorca, traded with the natives of the region (the Nuu-chah-nulth people) when he explored the area in 1774 and named the headland "Punta San Esteban".
+The Spanish explorer Juan José Pérez Hernández, a native of Mallorca, traded with the natives of the region (the Nuu-chah-nulth) when he explored the area in 1774 and named the headland "Punta San Esteban".
 Four years later, James Cook's expedition arrived in the Nootka Sound and made contact with the local population.

 The lighthouse was established in 1909 as one in a series of buttressed lighthouses designed by engineer William P. Anderson.
 The lighthouse was constructed in concrete as a 30.5 m tall octagonal tower supported by buttresses.
-Originally, a first order Fresnel lens made by Chance Brothers of England had been used but together with the lantern it was dismantled during the 1980s and was then donated to a regional museum in 2004.
+Originally, a first-order Fresnel lens made by Chance Brothers of England was used.
+It, along with the lantern, was dismantled during the 1980s and was then donated to a regional museum in 2004.